jeshuranpaul/vdb-morphing/README.md

 # Execution
 1. Install openvdb library
+2. Open .xcodeproj file from /vdb-morphing-master
+3. Update the files from the folder /vdb-morphing-master/vdb-morph
-2. Update the header and library search paths in XCode
+4. Update the header and library search paths in XCode
 3. Build and run